Tue, 2020-09-15 09:11

 Tue, 2020-09-15 10:04

-I don't think the early rounds will be much different to the first fight, I think Whyte will be more cautious with power shots, will throw more jabs, Povetkin will look for the right hand more than the left hook this time, but I think Whyte's jab and movement will be the difference in the early rounds.
-I think Povetkin will have more success in rounds 5-7, as his patience pays off, and he's able to get into range more often, I think he'll hurt Whyte, but that set up and 1 shot KO was a big ask the first time, I doubt he'll do it again, and this time, he'll fall short and walk into the jab as tries to build on hurting Whyte.
-I think Povetkin will be gassed after 7 rounds, he'll be very slow, will step back, that's when Whyte will throw the right hand, left hook combination, I think Whyte will be cautious, but Povetkin will be out on his feet, will need the minute, so Whyte doesn't have to take risks to build on hurting him.
-I think Whyte will stop Povetkin in 8 rounds.
+I think the early rounds will be similar to last time, Whyte will be busy with the jab, Povetkin will struggle to move into range quick enough, but will be patient, won't be frustrated.
+I think Povetkin will look for the right hand more often this time, because he has power in both hands, and was trying to set up the left hook more last time.
+I think Povetkin will have more success in the mid rounds, as his patience pays off, and he's able to get into range more often, I think he'll hurt Whyte with a different shot to the left uppercut, but that set up and 1 shot KO was a big ask the first time, I doubt he'll do it again, and this time, he'll fall short and walk into the jab as tries to build on hurting Whyte.
+I think Povetkin will be gassed after 6 or 7 rounds, he'll be very slow, will step back, that's when Whyte will throw the right hand, left hook combination, I think he'll hurt Povetkin, will be cautious, but Povetkin will be out on his feet, will need the minute, it will be Whyte's fight to lose, and Whyte will take a round or 2 to stop him.

-I'd be surprised if Povetkin won this, not shocked, but I think Whyte will stop him.
+I'd be surprised if Povetkin won this, not shocked, but I think Whyte will stop him in the late rounds, I wouldn't be surprised if this went the distance.

 About Us | Contact | Feedback | Site Map | Score the Controversial Fights